hemanthnakkina/snap-epa-orchestrator/README.md

 This repository contains the source for the EPA Orchestrator snap.

 **EPA Orchestrator** is designed to provide secure, policy-driven resource orchestration for snaps and workloads on Linux systems.
-Its vision is to enable fine-grained, dynamic allocation and management of system resources—starting with CPU pinning, but with plans to expand to other resource types and orchestration policies.
+Its vision is to enable fine-grained, dynamic allocation and management of system resources—starting with CPU pinning and memory management, with plans to expand to other resource types and orchestration policies.
 The orchestrator exposes a secure Unix socket API for resource allocation and introspection, making it easy for other snaps (such as openstack-hypervisor) and workloads to request and manage dedicated or shared resources in a controlled manner.

 ## Features

 - **CPU Pinning and Allocation**: Allocate isolated and shared CPU sets to snaps and workloads, supporting both dedicated and shared CPU usage models with basic system-size heuristics.
+- **Memory Management and Hugepage Tracking**: Introspect NUMA hugepages and track hugepage allocations across NUMA nodes with per-service allocation tracking.
 - **Resource Introspection**: Query current allocations and available resources via a secure API.
 - **Secure Unix Socket API**: All orchestration actions are performed via a secure, local Unix socket with JSON-based requests and responses.
 - **Basic Allocation Heuristics**: Automatic allocation based on system size (small vs large systems) when no specific core count is requested.